sylefeb/Silice/projects/ice-v/README.md

   <i>Note that the pinout changed compared to this picture</i>
 </p>

 > **Note:** Compiling code for the processor requires a RISC-V toolchain.
-Under Windows, this is included in the binary package from my [fpga-binutils](https://github.com/sylefeb/fpga-binutils) repo.
+Under Windows-MinGW, this is installed as a package by the `get_started_mingw64.sh` script.
 Under macOS and Linux there are precompiled packages, or you may prefer to compile from source.
 See see [getting started](https://github.com/sylefeb/Silice/blob/master/GetStarted.md) for more detailed instructions.

 &nbsp;<br>